 FAQ About Initiation

 What is Initiation?

 If you are offered a bid and choose to accept it, you will then become an Initiate and take part of the Initiation Process.
 Initiation is a 6-week period where you will have the opportunity to explore the three legs of our tripod and the operations of the chapter before becoming a Member.
 Initiation is a learning period as well a chance for both the Initiates and the Members to assess whether or not Phi Sigma Pi is for them.

 Do you haze?

 Absolutely not.
 Phi Sigma Pi has a strict zero-tolerance policy on hazing.
 We do not believe that hazing Initiates will foster strong brotherhood within the fraternity.

 Will initiation negatively affect my grades?

-As an honor fraternity, we greatly value academic excellence in our Brothers and Initiates.
+As an honor fraternity, we greatly value academic excellence in our Members and Initiates.
 While Initiation may be challenging, the program is designed to help Initiates succeed by developing impeccable study habits, time management skills, and professional skills that are important for any career field or study.
 Through the Initiation program, we encourage Initiates to grow into great scholars and professionals in the workforce after college.